LearnWeb3DAO/Local-Testing-Hardhat/README.md

   npx hardhat
   ```

-  - Select `Create a basic sample project`
+  - Select `Create a JavaScript project`
   - Press enter for the already specified `Hardhat Project root`
   - Press enter for the question on if you want to add a `.gitignore`
-  - Press enter for `Do you want to install this sample project's dependencies with npm (@nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers)?`
+  - Press enter for `Do you want to install this sample project's dependencies with npm (@nomiclabs/hardhat-toolbox)?`

 Now you have a hardhat project ready to go!